maxgrok/maxgrok.github.io_oldversion/_posts/2016-12-28-why-software-development.markdown

 Max

 p.s.
 This is subject to refactoring.
-My reasons for being a software developer may change.
+My reasons for being a software developer and interests may change.